top of page

 Jul 31, 2025, 6:30 PM – 8:30 PM

 We’re spicing up our literary evening with music!
-We’ll discuss the lyrics of Bob Dylan, considered one of the greatest songwriters of all time, and hear his music played by Parkway Ramblers!!
+We’ll discuss the lyrics of Bob Dylan, considered one of the greatest lyricists of all time, and hear his music played by Parkway Ramblers!!
 We'll also discuss his beat poet influences - Kerouac, Ginsberg - plus Guthrie!

 • Exhibit - Bertha Mather McPherson: A Legacy of Preservation